 7. Our doctors will contact you about their exam findings, diagnosis and needed treatments on your cell phone while you wait in your vehicle.

 8. All paperwork will be done electronically.
 We will not accept cash during this pandemic crisis.
 We accept all other electronic forms of payment including CareCredit.
 We will collect payment over the phone at the time of service.
+We will email your receipt and appointment notes the same day.

 9. If your pet has a surgical/dental procedure the staff will be in contact with you throughout the day.
 Your veterinarian will speak to you by phone before your pet goes home with discharge instructions and to answer any questions you have.
+You will receive an electronic discharge consent form to sign after the procedure.

 10. We will do everything possible to uphold the exceptional veterinary care that you expect us to provide to you and your pet, the only thing changing is your physical contact, not your pet's level of care.